leahsteinberg/co/README.md

- When you add a character, you tell WoOT what you just did, and it will spit out a WChar.
+ When you add a character, you tell WoOT what you just did `Insert 'b' 4`, and it will spit out a `WChar`.

  Send this WChar to all the peers and they will **integrate** it in.

  Integration is where the conflict-free stuff happens.

- The way that it integrates in, it keeps in mind:
+ The way that it integrates in keeps in mind:

  		- the person who made it (lower ids have precedence)